-When a someone has a seizure, they need your help to be kept safe.
+When someone has a seizure, they need your help to be kept safe.
 They also need a set of eyes to watch and take note of what happened.

 Do you know what to do when someone has a seizure?
-Do you know what watch for?
+Do you know what to watch for?
 The following list can help you learn what to watch for, should you observe a seizure.
 The details you note may be more helpful than you can imagine.
 It is important that you are as observant as possible.

 Why Should You Write Down What You Saw?

 When you write down what you see, those details could be very, very helpful to the person’s doctor.
 A doctor typically does not see their patient seize and knowing exactly what another person saw is helpful for diagnosis.
 You are in a special and unique position to help another person, be it friend or stranger.

 It is a good idea to write down as many details about what you saw as soon as possible.
 Let’s look at some of the things you want to watch for during these phases of a seizure: before it begins, when it begins, during the event, and after it is over.

 If you had a chance to observe the person prior to their seizure, consider these questions:

 - What the was person doing in the time leading up to the event?

 - Did you notice any change in their mood or behavior?